FDA adds diabetes, memory loss warnings to statins

 “The value of statins in preventing heart disease has been clearly established,” Amy Egan, deputy director for safety in FDA’s Division of Metabolism and Endocrinology Products, said in a statement.
 “Their benefit is indisputable, but they need to be taken with care and knowledge of their side effects.”

-Lipitor, which became available late last year in generic form as atorvastatin, is the world’s all-time biggest selling prescription medicine with cumulative sales of over $130 billion.
+Lipitor, which became available late last year in generic form as atorvastatin, is the world’s all-time biggest selling prescription medicine with cumulative sales in excess of $130 billion.
+As a class, statins have helped enrich the world’s largest drugmakers, but most of the major brands are now prescribed as far cheaper generic medicines.

-The generic version of Zocor, simvastatin, in 2010 was the second most widely prescribed drug in the United States, according to IMS Health.
+Last year, more than 20 million Americans were taking some form of statin, according to IMS Health.

+”These are nuances, tiny little tweaks to the label, and the bigger picture doesn’t change,“ said Steven Nissen, chief of cardiology at Cleveland Clinic. ”There are few drugs that have saved as many lives as statins and we don’t want to throw the baby out with the bathwater here.

 The FDA said it was aware of studies in which some patients taking statins may have a small increased risk of higher blood sugar levels and of being diagnosed with type 2 diabetes.